mzanders/vscp4hass/README.md

       - name: green
         zone: 1
         subzone: 2
+        brightness: true
 ```
 Duplicate entries for zone/subzone combinations are not allowed.
+The brightness entry defaults to false.
+If true, it allows brightness control for that light.

 Configuration entries are validated using voluptuous schema's, so you should
 get a sensible error message when there's an error.
 (Although not for the duplicates